TungDP/Temporal-Matrix-Factorization/README.md

-# Demo for paper: "Temporal-Matrix-Factorization" submitted to ICASSP 2021
+# Demo for paper: "TEMPORAL MATRIX FACTORIZATION FOR TIME-SERIES CLUSTERING" submitted to ICASSP 2021

 ## run